 Apart from the horizontal 180° arcs, there are other sources of emittance dilution due to synchrotron radiation, namely vertical Spreaders and Recombiners, as well as horizontal 'Doglegs' used to compensate seasonal variation of path-length.
 To minimise their contribution to the vertical emittance dilution, special optics with small vertical < H > has been introduced in Spr/Rec sections.
 The effects on vertical emittance dilution coming from these beamlines (Spr/Rec) are summarized in Tab.
-10.3 for the two-step spreaders and in Tab.
-10.4 for the alternative version of a one-step spreader.
+10.3.